ietf-wg-sedate/draft-ietf-sedate-datetime-extended/draft-ietf-sedate-datetime-extended.md

 indicate the calendar in which the date/time is preferably presented.

 A calendar is a set of rules defining how dates are counted and consumed by implementations.
-The set of suffix values allowed for this suffix key is as defined by the {{CLDR}} data for {{TR35}}.
+The set of suffix values allowed for this suffix key is the set of values defined for the Unicode Calendar Identifier {{TR35}}.
-At the time of writing, this information is collected in {{CLDR-CALENDAR}}.
+A resource that has been built to provide links into the most recent stable and development {{CLDR}} information about that is provided by
+{{CLDR-LINKS}}.

 # IANA Considerations {#iana-cons}